Musicians

 Matti Bye

-Matti Bye has been the permanent silent film pianist at the Cinemateque of the Svenska Filminstitutet since 1989.
-He is widely recognised for having written a series of innovative scores for such early Swedish silent film classics as Phantom Carriage by Victor Sjöström and Gösta Berling Saga by Mauritz Stiller, as well as countless other silent films.
-He has developed a personal and contemporary accompaniment style for early film with a dramaturgical fingertip sense that led him to create music for modern cinema and give film concerts worldwide at various film festivals.
-He has engaged in different projects, from having been Ingmar Bergman’s silent film pianist in the play The Last Gasp to composing the soundtrack for Jan Troell’s Everlasting Moments and for the Italian feature film Marcel!, directed by Jasmine Trinca.
+Matti Bye has been the permanent silent film pianist at the Svenska Filminstitutet since 1989.
+He has written a series of innovative scores for such early Swedish silent film classics as Phantom Carriage by Victor Sjöström, Häxan by Benjamin Christensen and Gösta Berling Saga by Mauritz Stiller, as well as countless other silent films.
+He has developed a personal and contemporary accompaniment style for early film, with a dramaturgical sensitivity that led him to create music for modern cinema and give film concerts worldwide at various film festivals.
+Other projects include being the pianist on Ingmar Bergman’s silent film The Last Grasp and composing the soundtracks for Jan Troell’s Everlasting Moments and Marcel! directed by Jasmine Trinca.

 www.mattibye.com